grycap/ec3/doc/source/ec3aas.rst

 .. _figure_providers:
 .. figure:: images/providers.png

    Fig 2.
-List of Cloud providers supported by EC3aaS.
+Deploy and Manage section of the website.

-When the user chooses one of the offered providers (Amazon EC2, OpenNebula, OpenStack or EGI FedCloud), a wizard pops up (:ref:`Fig. 3 <figure_wizard>`).
+When the user chooses the deployment of a new infrastructure, a wizard pops up (:ref:`Fig. 3 <figure_wizard>`).
 This wizard will guide the user during the configuration process of the cluster, allowing to configure details like the operating system, the characteristics of the nodes, the maximum number of nodes of the cluster or the pre-installed software